Scalar decay into pions via Higgs portal

 Hereafter we are interested in the models, where the hidden scalar is lighter than the Higgs boson.
 This case may naturally be favored \cite{Vissani:1997ys,deGouvea:2014xba}, because the heavy scalars coupled to the SM Higgs field would induce large quantum corrections to its mass.
 Moreover, we concentrate on the situation, where the scalar is at a GeV mass scale and so it can be produced in particle collisions, including accelerator experiments.
 While this choice may look ad hoc, there are particular extensions of the SM which actually predict new scalars in this mass range, see e.g.\,\cite{Bezrukov:2009yw,Chen:2015vqy,Dev:2017dui}.

 Searches for such light scalars have been performed in beam-dump experiments, accelerator experiments on neutrino oscillations, collider experiments, precision measurements, hunting for rare processes, etc, see Ref.\,\cite{Batell:2022dpx} for the most recent summary.
-So far, the negative results imposed constraints on the scalar production and decay rates, which could not be reliably transferred to limits on the model parameters because of a factor of hundred uncertainties in estimates of the scalar decay rates into light hadrons \cite{Donoghue:1990xh,Bezrukov:2009yw,Winkler:2018qyg}.
-In this {\it Letter} we perform the calculation of the scalar decay rate into a couple of pions and argue that its uncertainty is only about a factor of two.
+So far, the negative results imposed constraints on the scalar production and decay rates, which could not be reliably transferred to limits on the model parameters because of a factor of hundred difference in estimates of the scalar decay rates into light hadrons \cite{Donoghue:1990xh,Bezrukov:2009yw,Winkler:2018qyg} obtained for the scalar mass in the region of 1\,GeV within the dispersion relation approach, on one hand, and with extrapolation of the results of Chiral Perturbation Theory (ChPT) and Quantum Chromodynamics (QCD), on the other hand.
+The two extrapolations give similar results, and while neither ChPT nor QCD application is justified in this mass region, the dispersion relation approach in this case can be also questioned\,\cite{Clarke:2013aya,Monin:2018lee,Bezrukov:2018yvd}.
+Hence, any alternative way to tackle the problem is welcome.

+In this {\it Letter} we perform the calculation of the scalar decay rate into a couple of pions with the help of Generalized Distribution Amplitudes\,\cite{Diehl:1998dk,Diehl:2003ny}.
+The obtained result happens to be much closer to the naive extrapolations of the both ChPT and QCD results to the region of 1\,GeV in comparison with what the dispersion relation approach gives.
+This may be considered as an example of matching twist and chiral extrapolations which appeared to be rather effective in description of generalized Gerasimov-Drell-Hearn sum rules \cite {Soffer:2004ip}.
+We argue that the uncertainty of our result is about a factor of two and present the refined estimates of the sensitivity of future experiments to the model parameters.

 To begin with, we note that the Lagrangian \eqref{lagrangian} can be diagonalized.
 The resulting scalar couplings to the SM fields are those of the SM Higgs boson couplings multiplied by the corresponding mixing angle $\xi$.
 The latter is strongly constrained by negative results of the experimental searches, $\xi\ll 1$.
 In this regime we can safely use the same notations $S$, $h$ and names for the true mass states in the scalar sector.
 The scalar effective interaction with quarks $q$ and gluons $g$ is described by the Lagrangian